lubisz03/WeatherApp.js/README.md

 ## About:

 This project is fully responsive website that allows users check current weather in details and discover 4-days forecast.
 The website enables users to use the current location or enter the city name they want to see data for.
-The purpose of the project was to train technologies know to me so far and get me more familiar with some new to me ReactJS concepts.
+The purpose of the project was to train technologies know to me so far and get me more familiar with some ReactJS concepts.